ttbs1/sicredi-frontend/README.md

 # sicredi-frontend
 frontend challenge from sicredi corporation to test and practice my react.js skills.

+## How to run it locally

+In the project directory, using npm, you can run
+`npm start` and open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Teste para Desenvolvedor(a) Web Sicredi #6

 Seja bem vindo!
 Obrigado pelo interesse em participar do nosso processo seletivo.